-Melissa Goodman is Audrey Irmas director of the LGBTQ, Gender and Reproductive Justice Project at the ACLU of Southern California.
+Melissa Goodman is director of advocacy/legal director at the ACLU of Southern California.

 She joined ACLU SoCal as a senior staff attorney in October 2012.
 Melissa conducts legal and policy advocacy concerning LGBTQ rights, reproductive rights, gender equality, and the rights of people with HIV.